 I savor the little things that bring me into their fold as we experience them together: the four basins of beans and maize bread that we all share at lunch, the fact that I sit back serenely as my colleagues converse, without understanding a thing, yet without feeling awkwardly excluded in the midst of their animation.
 It’s the way one teacher greets me in Swahili every morning just to mess with me, because I never understand what he’s saying, the way another tells me about his morning jogs, and the handful of times they’ve said they feel lucky to have me.
 It’s how they speak to our students and guide them, it’s the compassion they have for students who struggle: those who are poor, who live far away, who are refugees.
 It’s the care with which they respond to students who misbehave, and the rules to which they make sure students adhere.
 It’s the combination of hard work and untimely, nonchalant flexibility that simultaneously characterizes their attitude towards school, somehow.
 It’s the way they share ideas, problems, and pens, and the fact that we constantly misplace the key to the teachers' latrine.
 All in all, it’s the slow embrace of this school, which feels more and more like home.

 I’ve found in these teachers unlikely friends, friends I didn't expect to make because of the remarkable differences between us.
 But friends they really are, after spending many hours - both remarkable and not - together.
-They’ve stared at my tattoo and doubtfully touched its scabs, seen pictures of my family, and watched me trace the trajectory of my flight from Virginia to Rwanda four months ago.
-I’ve learned the names of their kids and learned what makes them laugh, which teachers prefer to stay quiet, when and why.
+They’ve stared at my tattoo and doubtfully touched its scabs, seen pictures of my family, and watched me trace on a map the trajectory of my flight from Virginia to Rwanda.
+I’ve learned the names of their kids and learned what makes them laugh, which teachers prefer to stay quiet, when, and why.
 We’ve pored over sonnets and I've finally convinced them that my hair IS naturally this color, texture, and length.
 We’ve discussed why I’m not married, and made fun of the ‘old’ 30-year-old bachelors among us.
 I’ve asked a million questions, and so have they.
 I shuffle in and out of classrooms just like they do, because for some reason they’ve chosen to trust me with their students, despite my inexperience, my comparative youth, and my unfamiliarity with it all.
-They have some kind of mellow faith in me that gives me calming determination, as well as the equally calming assurance that little by little, I’ll know what I’m doing and do it (relatively) well.
+They have some kind of mellow faith in me that gives me calm determination, as well as the equally calming assurance that little by little, I’ll know what I’m doing and do it (relatively) well.